breatheco-de/main-documentation/README.md

 # Welcome to BreatheCode

-Hello, my name is [Alejandro Sanchez](https://alesanchezr.com) I'm the founder of BreatheCode, thank you for taking the time to read this!
+Hello, my name is :blush: [Alejandro Sanchez](https://alesanchezr.com) I'm the founder of BreatheCode, thank you for taking the time to read this!  :smile:

-BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.
+>> BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.

 To accomplish that we use all the possible means of technology.